Best Cheap Home Insurance Companies in Virginia (2026)

 Is flood damage covered by home insurance in Virginia?

-If your home is at high risk for flood damage, you will need to get a flood insurance policy to cover the damage to your property.
+If your home is at high risk for weather-related flood damage, you will need to get a flood insurance policy to cover the damage to your property.
 You can either get a policy through a private insurance company or from the National Flood Insurance Program (NFIP).

 How much is flood insurance in Virginia?